 The SOS Office Assistant position requires general administrative assistance including but not limited to:

-- Ability to effectively manage a high volume of student, faculty and staff inquiries along with multi-tasking assignments needed.
+- Represent departments as the first point of contact and manage a high volume of student, faculty and staff inquiries;

 Bachelor’s degree with two years’ experience in student, academic or administrative services.
 The successful candidate will also possess excellent interpersonal skills, strong organizational and planning abilities, excellent verbal/written communication skills, the ability to work well as a member of a team and independently, good judgment and proficiency in computer programs (MS Word, Excel, Outlook).